bensaied/ScrapeSense/README.md

 ScrapeSense is an NLP platform for scraping YouTube comments from **any video** and **analyzing the sentiment of Arabic comments**.

-It makes scraping, cleaning, embedding, and modeling easy and fast.
+It automates scraping, cleaning, embedding, and modeling sentiment analysis tasks using YouTube comments for any given subject.

 This guide walks you through the setup, deployment, and interaction with the ScrapeSense application.